 Petrified Forest National Park in winter is a fantastic time to go and truthfully, probably the best time to visit.

 The summer temperatures, much like the Grand Canyon, are scorching and undesirable.
-However, winter temperatures can sometimes bring light snow, but it definitely will be a nice and more comfortable time to visit the park.
+However, winter temperatures can sometimes bring light snow, but it definitely will be a nice and more comfortable time to visit the Arizona destination.

 The rainy season takes place in summer, so you don’t need to expect too much rain during December at Petrified Forest National Park, or any other months during the season.
 If clear enough, you can see up to 100 miles each way!

-The busiest month at the park is actually February and the least-busiest month is November, so December hits at an optimal time for the best scenery paired with cheaper pricing.
-The Petrified Forest NP is one of the best national parks to visit in December.
+The busiest month at the Arizona park is actually February and the least-busiest month is November, so December hits at an optimal time for the best scenery paired with cheaper pricing.

 Location: New Mexico